Inverse Laplace transform

 syms F(s) t f = ilaplace(F, s, t)

 ans = F(s)

 Find the inverse Laplace transform of this matrix.
-Use matrices of the same size to specify the transformation variable and evaluation point.
+Use matrices of the same size to specify the independent variables and transformation variables.

 syms a b c d w x y z ilaplace([exp(x), 1; sin(y), i*z],[w, x; y, z],[a, b; c, d])

 ans = [ exp(x)*dirac(a), dirac(b)] [ ilaplace(sin(y), y, c), dirac(1, d)*1i]